Pre-Professional Health Advising

 No Kentucky institution has a program in veterinary medicine; however, the Commonwealth has contracts to allocate a limited number of places in Auburn University’s College of Veterinary Medicine to Kentucky residents.
 Students accepted under this program are exempt from the out-of-state tuition charge at these schools.
 For residents of Kentucky to be accepted under the Kentucky quota, application must be made directly to one or both of the contract schools.

-There is a pre-engineering curriculum offered by the College of Science, described below.
+There is a pre-engineering curriculum offered by the College of STEM, described below.
 Students interested in a particular engineering program should see the pre-engineering advisor in the Department of Physics and Astronomy.
 Many students also choose to complete their B.S. in Physics/engineering physics major at EKU.

 All students pursuing a Dual-Degree Engineering Program in the Department of Physics and Astronomy should pursue the Engineering Physics Concentration of the Physics B.S. program.
 Because preferred general education and supporting courses may vary depending upon the partner engineering school, it is essential that students pursuing the Dual-Degree Program in Engineering work closely with their departmental advisors.